corourke/incorta-crypto/SETUP.md

 You'll need access to an Incorta cluster with the SDK enabled.
 You can request a free account at: `https://cloud.incorta.com/signup`

-> Note: The minimum Incorta version needed is 2021.4.2.1 and at present you’ll need to log
+> Note: The minimum Incorta version needed is 2021.4.2.1 and at present you’ll need to [log a support ticket](https://incortacloudops.zendesk.com/hc/en-us)
-> a support ticket to have the cloud operations team turn on the `LABS_VISUAL_SDK` feature flag.
+> to have the cloud operations team enable the Component SDK in your target cluster.

 #### Install Visual Studio Code

 Even if you have another favorite editor, the Javascript handling with VSC is just that good.

 https://code.visualstudio.com

+> Note: These instructions presume that you are running Mac OS.
+Sorry, I don't have the equivalent instructions for Linux and Windows yet.
+> The basic requirements and steps are the same.
+> If you have the correct setup instructions for these environments, please issue a pull request.

 #### Install NodeJS